• Skip to primary navigation

 2. Add the crushed tomatoes, salt and pepper.
 Cook, uncovered, for about 10 minutes.

-3. Add the olives, capers, red pepper flakes and cook for another 6 minutes.
+3. Add the olives, capers, anchovies, red pepper flakes and cook for another 6 minutes.
 Stir in the basil and simmer, covered, for another 5 minutes.

 4. Top the pasta with the sauce and parmesan cheese (omit if vegan).